Leibniz137/arboteur/README.md

 # Algorithm
 ```
 if the uniprice of eth is high (compared to oracle)
+  sell the amount of eth needed to align eth uniprice with oracle

 if the uniprice of eth is low (compared to oracle)
+  buy the amount of eth needed to align eth uniprice with oracle
 ```

+## how much to buy or sell?

 # Invariants
 Trades are made only if there is more than 20$ profit